DogeSSBM/Mineswooper/README.md

 Will generate a board with 50 mines.

 By default 99 tiles will be mines.

+When on the "New Game" screen, scrolling the mouse wheel down/up will increase/decrease the number of mines.

 ## Generation strategy
 Passing `RNG`, `ADJ`, or `SAT` as an argument will change the method used to generate a board configuration.